dimadin/gravatar-signup-encouragement/readme.txt

 * Moved encouragement to install Use Google Libraries plugin to the bottom of a setting form
 * Added support for showing encouragement in admin bar
 * Added support for showing encouragement in bbPress reply form
+* Added donate links to a plugin and readme.txt
+* Added links to author's site in readme.txt description

 = 2.0.1 =
 * Released on 22nd October 2010